 2. Talk to Your Toddler.

-Talk with your child often about how breastfeeding is for babies and they are growing up and becoming a big kid.
-Let them know that soon there will be a time that they will no longer be allowed to nurse.
+Most toddlers can understand a lot of things and even be reasoned with if they’re creeping toward preschool age.
+So, talk with your child often about how breastfeeding is for babies and they are growing up and becoming a big kid.
+Let them know that soon they will no longer be nursing.

 3. Stop On-Demand Nursing.

-Every mother-child relationship is different.
-By this age, many toddlers will have fallen into a routine and will expect nursing sessions at set times (after waking, before nap, at bedtime).
+Every mother-child relationship is different, but by this age, many toddlers will have fallen into a routine and will expect nursing sessions at set times (after waking, before nap, at bedtime).

 However, if this is not the case in your home and you nurse at irregular intervals based on your child’s request, it’s time to stop.

-If your child asks to breastfeed outside of what you deem “regular” breastfeeding sessions, gently tell them no - but offer the substitute that you have identified and reassure them that you will be happy to nurse them later, before their nap.
+If your child asks to breastfeed outside of “regular” breastfeeding sessions, gently refuse, but offer the substitute you have identified, and reassure them you will be happy to nurse them later, before their nap, for example.

 4. Shorten Nursing Sessions.

-While your body isn’t likely to be producing a large volume of milk, gradually tapering off your nursing is a good idea both for your child’s emotional adjustment as well as your physical comfort.
+While your body stops producing a large volume of milk, gradually tapering off your nursing is a good idea both for your child’s emotional adjustment as well as your physical comfort.

-Starting with your daytime nursing sessions, drop them one by one.
-Drop one nursing session per week to allow both your body and your child time to adjust.
-This step will vary from mother to mother - some may still be nursing five times per day, while others may only be nursing twice.
+Starting with your daytime nursing sessions, drop one session per week to allow both your body and child time to adjust.
+This step will vary from mother to mother.
+Some may still be nursing five times each day, while others may only be nursing twice.

 Generally, the bedtime nursing session is the most difficult one to drop as children use it primarily for self-soothing and comfort before going to sleep.
-Drop this one last.
+Save this one for last.

 If your child fusses and asks to breastfeed at a time when you’ve already dropped that nursing session, offer them the substitute.

-When you’re ready to drop your final nursing session, it’s time to rally the troops.
-Have your partner take over bedtime duty - many children will forget that breastfeeding is even an option if mom isn’t there to ask.
+When you’re ready to drop your final nursing session, it’s time to rally the troops!
+Have someone else (husband/mom/friend) cover bedtime duty.
+Many children forget that breastfeeding is even an option if Mom isn’t there to ask.

-Make sure your partner is on the same page about not giving in to the child’s pleas, and that they know about the acceptable substitutes to offer if the child asks about breastfeeding.
+Make sure your sidekick is on the same page about not giving in to the child’s pleas and that they know about the acceptable substitutes to offer if the child asks about breastfeeding.

-To summarize, here are the 6 steps to successfully wean your toddler:
+To summarize, here are the 6 steps to wean your toddler successfully: